Dolan School of Business

 In addition, the admission process requires complete, official transcripts of all undergraduate work, two recommendations, and a self-evaluation of work experience.
 A committee on graduate admissions reviews the applications and selects those who will be accepted to the program.

-The School offers classes at night and on weekends to serve the needs of part-time graduate students from the regional business community and full-time students.
+The School offers on-line and in-person classes3 to serve the needs of part-time and full-time graduate students from the regional business community as well as the national and global professional community.
 Class sizes are small, 20 to 25 students on average, with an emphasis on close interaction between the individual and the faculty member.
 The School is dedicated to the use of the latest classroom teaching technologies and it has a balanced emphasis between individual assignments and group work in a variety of different classroom formats, such as lectures, case work, experiential exercises, business projects, and research papers.

 The School designs individual programs of study for students, enabling them to meet their educational goals and professional objectives.
 These program designs are completed upon matriculation, and each semester students may update or amend their plans in consultation with the respective Graduate Program Director.